-The Society meets weekly at the Red Apple on 50th Avenue (Franklin).
+The Society meets weekly at Javaroma (on 50th Avenue in the Northwestel Building).
 The Society also has an Annual General Meeting annually and files a Notice of Directors and Financial Statements annually with the Registrar of Societies, Department of Justice, Government of the Northwest Territories.

 To be a full member, one must be a licensed amateur radio operator in accordance with Canadian laws.
 It is possible for others to be associate members (for instance students and significant others (XYLs), but associate members cannot vote.
 Bodies corporate may become members too.